snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 - Deploy only changed files using **rsync**
 - Backup before major changes
-- Exclude runtime directories
+- Exclude runtime directories and files

 ### Stability

-- Avoid `composer install` on shared hosting
 - Build locally or in CI when possible
 - Monitor file permissions after deploy